 If you need to find information for your assignment or research, but don’t know where to start then this page is for you!
-Check out the blog posts below, they could have all the information you need to get you started.
+You will find lots of information on here to get you started.
 You can also check out our Skills for Learning page, which has lots of useful library, study skills and digital skills information on there: http://www.salford.ac.uk/skills-for-learning

 Can’t find the answer to your question?
 Need more help?
 Need this information in a different format?
 Contact me: